joemoose/psiops/docs/combat.md

 ## Retreating

-Retreating from a fight while engaged in combat can leave the retreating force vulnerable to further attack.
+Retreating from a fight while engaged in combat can leave the retreating force vulnerable to additional attack, which interrupts their turn in a combat round.

 - If your **opponents** retreat, you can immediately make a free attack against them before they move.
 - If **you** retreat, make a *retreat roll*.
-Roll **2D6 + REFLEXES** and apply the result as follows:
+Roll **2D6 + TACTICS** and apply the result as follows:

 <div class="roll-table" markdown="1">